-Watch our free 1-hour webinar, you’ll learn how to use powerful visual management tools to promote positive change in your organization.
+Watch this free 1-hour introductory webinar to learn how to use powerful visual management tools to promote positive change in your organization.

 - What Visual Management is all about

 - What 5S and Visual Management look like

 Tracy: Hello and welcome to GoLeanSixSigma.com’s webinar.
 This is a webinar series that we’ve really created for you, the learner community, and we’re using these webinars to make it easy to use tools and concepts of Lean Six Sigma.

 Today’s webinar I’m very excited about.
 It’s called Harnessing the Power of 5S and Visual Management.
 So thanks for joining us today.
 We’re really excited about this topic and it’s definitely something that a lot of organizations and people use.

 So let’s do some introductions.
 I am Tracy O’Rourke and I’m the VP of Content Development at GoLeanSixSigma.com.
 And I am proud to present our presenter today which is – she is also a VP of Content Development, my colleague, the wonderfully talented and consummately knowledgeable, Elisabeth Swan.
 Woohoo!